wolfy1313/wolfy1313/README.md

 **`Full-stack Software Engineer`**

 I am a junior software developer.
-I have successfully completed a 500+ hour Software Engineering immersive and have been freelancing and upskilling every day.
+I am always freelancing and upskilling.
 I love to create, from music to visual art and now coding projects.
 Here you can find my official [PORTFOLIO](https://jeremyharrell.net/) with some of my recent work.
 - - -

 ### :hammer_and_wrench: Languages & Tools :nut_and_bolt: